jnordstrom1983/frank-react-sdk/README.md

 ## Render content
-Content from Charlee can be rendered in your app just as any data.
-However, charlee-react-sdk comes with a few helper components that can render data for you.
+Content from Frank can be rendered in your app just as any data.
+However, frank-react-sdk comes with a few helper components that can render data for you.

 ### Markdown
 With the `<Markdown/>` component you can easily render markdown markup.
 Simply pass your markdown code as children to the component.
 ```
-import { Markdown } from  "charlee-react-sdk"
+import { Markdown } from  "frank-react-sdk"

 function render(){
    return <Markdown>hello *world*</MarkDown>